bridgecrew-perf7/LDOS--Deployment/03 Foundry/foundry.md

 ---

-<em>Check Private Docker Registry</em>
-The LDOS images and charts are upload and associated with a token.
-The token is based on the Registry certs.

-docker images -a |  grep "pattern"

-helm list --filter [a-z]+

-kg secrets |  grep cred

----

 <em>.kubectl_aliases</em>
 To save typing out the kubectl commands, in the resources folder there's a kubectl_aliases file which you copy over to your $HOME directory.